CG6013(2021) Corporate Governance System Evaluation Certification

 In compliance with the “Financial Cyber Security Action Plan” promoted by the Financial Supervisory Commission (FSC) of Taiwan, Cathay Financial Holdings Co., Ltd. (Cathay FHC) continues to strengthen its information security and protection capabilities to deliver secure, convenient, and uninterrupted financial services.
 Cathay FHC and its key subsidiaries have established Chief Information Security Officers or dedicated information security units as required by regulations.
 These units are responsible for planning, monitoring, and implementing information security management operations, and report on the previous year’s information security performance to the Board of Directors annually.

 Additionally, Cathay FHC has set up an inter-company Information Security Committee, chaired by the Chief Information Security Officer, with the President invited to attend and provide guidance.
 This committee is responsible for proposing and promoting the group’s information security policies and management systems, meeting biannually to review and report on the overall information security performance for the previous year to the Board of Directors.
-Furthermore, the company has a Risk Management Committee within the Board of Directors, consisting of three directors who regularly review the company’s risk management operations.
-This includes mechanisms for managing reputational risk events and major crisis incidents, which encompass information security issues.
-If any such events occur in the company or its subsidiaries, they are compiled into the risk management operations report and presented to the Risk Management Committee and the Board of Directors.
-One of the board members, Mr. Fong-Chiang Miau, previously served as Chairman of the Mitac-Synnex Group and has extensive experience in IT research and development, software development, systems integration, and information security, contributing significantly to Cathay’s information security management and development.
-Mr. Lee Chang-Ken, a member of the Risk Management Committee, currently serves as the President and one of the Directors of Cathay FHC.
-He attends the Information Security Committee meetings every six months to provide guidance.
-Additionally, he is briefed on the overall execution of the group's information security during Board of Directors meetings, where he offers recommendations.
-To ensure effective horizontal communication and consistency in information security management across Cathay FHC and its subsidiaries, an inter-company Information Security Communication Committee has been established, holding monthly meetings to fully commit to information security control and quality enhancement.
-Mr. Chang-Ken Lee, President of Cathay Financial Holdings was Cathay FHC Chief Risk Officer from 2006 to 2009 , responsible for supervising Group Information security management, to ensure in compliance with Group Risk Management Policy, Information Security Policy and Management Guidelines for Establishing Internal Control System of Public Offering Companies.
+Furthermore, Cathay FHC has established a Risk Management and Information Security Committee within the Board of Directors, composed of three non-executive directors.
+The Committee regularly reviews the Company’s risk management and information security operations.
+This review covers topics such as the management mechanisms for reputational risk events and major crisis incidents, as well as the overall implementation of information security.
+One of the board members, Mr. Chang-Ken Lee, President of Cathay Financial Holdings was Cathay FHC Chief Risk Officer from 2006 to 2009 , responsible for supervising Group Information security management, to ensure in compliance with Group Risk Management Policy, Information Security Policy and Management Guidelines for Establishing Internal Control System of Public Offering Companies.
 Cathay FHC Information Security Committee is the highest governance body of Cathay FHC information security, which was established in 2018.
 The President of Cathay FHC attends the Committee and supervise Group information security.
-Please refer to the document for Verification of Information Security Mechanisms & Cyberattack Management of Cathay FHC.Human Rights
+To ensure effective horizontal communication and consistency in information security management across Cathay FHC and its subsidiaries, an inter-company Information Security Communication Committee has been established, holding monthly meetings to fully commit to information security control and quality enhancement.
+Please refer to the document for Information Security Management Programs of Cathay FHC..Human Rights

 Active Corporate Governance Measures To enforce human rights protection, Cathay FHC complies with local laws and regulations for human rights protection across all business locations and also formulated the "Cathay FHC Human Rights Policy" in compliance with international frameworks, including the UN's "Universal Declaration of Human Rights," "Guiding Principles on Business and Human rights," "United Nations Global Compact," and the International Labour Organization's regulations.